CostardRouge/HanziToPinyin/README.md

 Hanzi to Pinyin - Alpha
 ====
-> A tool to download images from Pinterest boards.
+> A tool to get pinyin from chinese chars.

 ![Example](Assets/HanziToPinyinSS.PNG "HanziToPinyinSS screenshoot")